Consolidating 1

 Does it offer predictive monitoring?

 Beyond an intuitive user interface, also look for features like proactive monitoring and alerting.
-With the ability to use predictive analytics to identify process issues before they occur, they can be remediated before impacting the business.
+With the ability to use predictive analytics to identify process issues before they occur, you can remediate them before they impact the business.
 Alerting can be set up in multiple channels so that admins are immediately notified, giving them 24/7 visibility into processes business-wide.

 Are customer success services offered?